Doing research

 - Personal archives and ego documents

-- Archives of institutions and authorities
+- Archives of institutions and governments

 - Newspapers, books and magazines